smohyud4/Labryinth-Legends/FinalReport.md

   * Reasons:
       * The majority of the group was learning how to use both Unity and GitHub.
       * Since we used GitHub, Unity gave us a lot of merge errors and fatal git pushes.
 This occurred because of .unity files that were generated and changed while members changed scenes.
-      * Lastly, due to some members having different schedules, jobs, and commitments, we ran out time to add all the features we wished for.
+      * Lastly, due to some members having different schedules, jobs, and commitments, we ran out of time to add all the features we wished for.

 ### Section 6: Reflection
 * What went well:
     * We were able to meet at least once a week to clarify any goals or struggles that needed to be worked on.
     * Deadlines were being met for each goal that was set in a prior meeting.
-    * Members were able to work out there issues by learning through different resources online.
+    * Members were able to work out their issues by learning through different resources online.
     * There were a lot of resources available for the Unity Engine.
     * The PC version of this game is working properly, with no found glitches yet.
 * What didn't go well:
     * Unity is not easy to set up with GitHub.
 We experienced a lot of merging problems due to some of the generated files from Unity.
-We ended needing to create a large .gitignore file.
+We ended up needing to create a large .gitignore file.
     * Our initial workflow was to create our own separate branches to work on different features.
 This worked partially, but it was not as in sync as we hoped.
-    * We were not able to develop for a mobile phone version of the game.
+    * We were not able to develop a mobile phone version of the game.

   * Final Thoughts:
       * Success or Failure